open-sausages/reactjs-prototype/readme.md

 The `cms` directory represents the core SilverStripe CMS ReactJS aplication.

-The `better-component` directory represents a third party module which integrates with the core CMS app.
+The `better-list` directory represents a third party module which makes a core SilverStripe UI component even better.

-JavaScript dependencies and build tasks for common, cms, and better-component applications are managed at the root level, this is just for simplicity, they would be handled independently in real applications.
+JavaScript dependencies and build tasks for common, cms, and better-list applications are managed at the root level, this is just for simplicity, they would be handled independently in real applications.

 ## Install